While it’s important not to bathe your dog too often, sometimes they need a little freshening up. Here’s our guide to the best dog shampoos.

 The first is whether you want to get waterless or regular shampoos.
 While dry shampoos can be handy for a quick clean or washing a small area, they don’t cleanse the coat like a proper bath and shampoo.
 Dry shampoos also often contain harsh ingredients.

 Puppies and elderly dogs generally benefit from a shampoo with a gentle formula.
 They have more sensitive skin and their coats tend to be thinner than an adult dog.
-Don’t forget to fully dry off your pup or senior dog too, as they feel the cold more.
+Don’t forget to fully dry off your pup or senior dog too, as they may start shivering due to these dogs feeling the cold more after a bath.

 Also, just like human cosmetics, some dog shampoos are more ethical than others.
 You may want to look for a product that isn’t tested on animals, that contains organic and ethically sourced ingredients (no palm oil, for example), and recyclable containers.
 Some shampoos are also certified as vegan.